 Cyber Security Work Stream Medical Device Manufacturers Internet of Things (IoT) Code of Conduct

 ONC, on behalf of the Cyber Security work stream, hosted a webinar in February 2020 on the IoT Code of Conduct.
 This Conduct enumerates cyber security best practices for medical device manufacturers with the goal of providing baseline guidance, recommendations, and considerations.

 ONC solicited feedback through a public comment period (ended on March 31, 2020) to mature the final guidelines for medical manufacturers.
-Learn more about this effort and submit your comments on the Code of Conduct here.
+Learn more about this effort and submit your comments on the Code of Conduct.

-GDHP summits are an opportunity for the participants to convene for face-to-face brainstorming sessions, exchanging subject matter expertise, and discussing health IT topics in a direct manner through government-to-government means.
+GDHP summits are an opportunity for the participants to convene for brainstorming sessions, exchanging subject matter expertise, and discussing health IT topics in a direct manner through government-to-government means.
 The first GDHP summit was held in Canberra, Australia in 2018.
 This inaugural summit established the activities of the five work streams and the first set of deliverables.
 Subsequent summits in the US, the UK, India, and Hong Kong SAR, India (virtual), and the US (virtual) provided a regular platform for collaboration and facilitated the development of white papers and other projects.
 The GDHP continues to meet virtually as the world battles the COVID-19 pandemic.